ghraciella/ghraciella/README.md

 ## Short Bio:

-I am an industrial mathematician 👩🏾‍🏫 and full stack data practitioner 👩🏾‍💻 with interest in the areas of; data science, data analysis, data engineering and software development.
+I am an industrial mathematician 👩🏾‍🏫 and data practitioner 👩🏾‍💻 with interest in the areas of; data science, data analysis, data engineering and software development.

 I am constantly motivated by every new experience I learn through data and always ready to effectively use data driven methods to create solutions to business requirements.

 Summary

 * Data Practitioner and Backend Software Developer
+* Analytical Engineering
 * Self development and Continous learning
+* Agile and Data driven mindset.
 * Favourite toolkit so far: Python, VSCode, Git/Github, SQL
-* Sentient Plant 🪴:
+* Sentient Plant 🪴
+* Neurodiverse
+* Resting is doing ☯︎
 * Music is healing, Music is Soul 🎵
-* Foodie and Fitness lover
-* Avid Reader, Audio-Visual Learner
+* Audio-Visual Learner
+* Avid Reader 📚 and Pseudo-Poet 📝😅
 * Love reading books, travelling, swimming, dancing, watching movies and so on.
-* Fun fact about me: I wanted to be a mad scientist and teacher 👩‍🏫: as a kid.
+* Random fun fact about me: I wanted to be a mad scientist 🧬👩🏾‍🔬 and teacher 👩‍🏫 as a kid.

 ---
 ---